eigemx/prism/README.md

 # Prism

-Prism is a C++20 library for solving partial differential equations (PDEs) using finite volume methods.
+Prism is a modern C++ library for solving partial differential equations (PDEs) using finite volume methods.
 It is designed to be simple and easy to use, with a focus on computational fluid dynamics (CFD).
 Prism has many capabilities such as:

 - Handling unstructured polyhedral meshes (currently the only mesh reader implemented is for Ideas-UNV meshes).
 - Mesh traversal with ease.